Muhammad Safdar Awan

-He is married to the PMLN supremo Nawaz Sharif's daughter Maryam Nawaz.
+He is married to the PMLN supremo Nawaz Sharif's daughter Chief Minister of Punjab Maryam Nawaz.

 Often referred as Captain Safdar by his loyalists and in the media due to his past military career, because of his critical stance on secularism, his vocal support of Mumtaz Qadri and his repeated statements targeting the Ahmadiyya movement, he's generally considered to be a far-right politician.

 Early and personal life

 According to PILDAT, Safdar was born on 19 January 1963.
 According to The News International and Dawn, he was born on 19 January 1964.

-Safdar belongs to a traditionally Sufi family and his father Muhammad Ishaq, who died in 2014, was a writer, being a poet and an essayist specialized in Islamic affairs.
+Safdar belongs to a traditionally Sufi family attached to the Barelvi movement; his father Muhammad Ishaq, who died in 2014, was a writer, being a poet and an essayist specialized in Islamic affairs.
 His father was also the General Secretary of the UC Garhi Habibullah.
 Safdar was raised in the house of Naseem Khan khankheil, a Khan of Garhi Habibullah and tribal chief of Swatis.
 His elder brother Sajjad Awan is also a politician.
 He also has a younger brother, Tahir Awan.
 He joined the Pakistan Army after completing his early education.

 Safdar married Maryam Nawaz in 1992 while he was serving as captain in the Pakistan Army and has been the ADC to Nawaz Sharif during the latter's tenure as Prime Minister of Pakistan.
 After retiring from the Pakistan Army as captain he joined the civil services and was posted as Lahore Model Town assistant commissioner.